pyth-network/pyth-morpho-wrapper/README.md

 ## Deploy an Oracle

 To deploy a `MorphoPythOracle` on Ethereum, it is highly recommended to use the factory `MorphoPythOracleFactory`.
+Please refer to the factory addresses [below](#factory-addresses).
+If don't see the factory address for your chain, you can deploy your own factory by using the [`scripts/MorphoPythOracleFactoryDeploy.s.sol`](scripts/MorphoPythOracleFactoryDeploy.s.sol) script or by creating an issue on this repository.
+If you are deploying, please make sure to update the [README.md](README.md) file with the new factory address by creating a PR.

 To do so, call the `createMorphoPythOracle` function with the following parameters:

 - `pyth`: The Pyth contract address.
 This is the address of the Pyth contract deployed on the chain.
 You can find the address of the Pyth contract for each chain [here](https://docs.pyth.network/price-feeds/contract-addresses/evm).